Managing users

 Disable users

 NOTE: A disabled account will still incur a license charge.
 It is therefore recommended that users are evicted (refer to Evict Users) rather than disabled.
-To understand the difference, refer to Frequently Asked Questions
+To understand the difference, refer to Frequently Asked Questions.

 Fig. 1.
-DISABLE User button
+Disable user button

 Fig. 3.
-Notification banners
+Disable user notification banners

 Fig. 4.
 Disabled user status